fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 The purpose of the example notebooks is to walk through an application of Fairlearn in detail.
 Any application of a fairness toolkit needs to be done with great care while taking into account an entire range of concerns due to the sociotechnical nature of fairness.
 The showcased notebooks will provide the space to cover scenarios in depth.
 The focus is not only on showing example usage of the Fairlearn toolkit, but on how to approach fairness in ML in general.
 We may want to add a scenario even if it contains only few of Fairlearn's capabilities, but it otherwise demonstrates a great example of how to build AI responsibly.

-All the case studies should be downloadable as Jupyter notebooks and/or Python source code, and be launchable in [Binder](https://mybinder.org/) and perhaps other platforms.
+All the example notebooks should be downloadable as Jupyter notebooks and Python source code, and be launchable in [Binder](https://mybinder.org/) or a similar platform.

 Note: [scikit-learn](https://scikit-learn.org/dev/auto_examples/index.html) refers to these as "Examples".
+However, they use them to highlight a specific aspect of a feature/model.
+For Fairlearn it would be more about a properly framed example from a fairness point of view.

 Of our current notebooks the following would be most closely aligned with this section: